furkankizilbuga/fsweb-s7-challenge-pizza/README.md

-● A website for a pizza shop was created using React, Styled Components, Tailwind CSS.
+● A website for a pizza shop was created using React, Context API, React-Hook-Form, Tailwind CSS.

 ● The tests were conducted using Cypress.
 End-to-end testing was performed using Cypress to ensure that all user interactions with the